We’re Moving! Effective 2/15, our new address is: 2001 L Street, NW, Suite 500 PMB#50111, Washington, DC 20036

 To learn more, explore Breast Cancer Information for scientific and health care information in plain language.

 TRUE.
-According to the Women’s Health Initiative (WHI) Postmenopausal Hormone Therapy Trials—an estrogen-plus-progestin replacement therapy—increases the risk of breast cancer, along with heart disease, stroke and blood clots.
+According to the Women’s Health Initiative (WHI), Postmenopausal Hormone Therapy Trials—an estrogen-plus-progestin replacement therapy—increases the risk of breast cancer, along with heart disease, stroke and blood clots.

 The WHI clinical trials, launched in 1991, studied a group of 161,808 generally healthy postmenopausal women for the effects of HRT, diet modification and calcium and vitamin D supplement use on heart disease, fractures as well as breast and colorectal cancer.
 Results from the trial on HRT, published in 2002, found that while the estrogen-only replacement therapy did not increase breast cancer risk, the risks far outweighed the benefits in the estrogen-plus-progestin study.
 Overall, there was a 24% increase in the risk for breast cancer due to estrogen-plus-progestin.